dmidlo/weblog/Content/FlashcardPrep/githubFlavoredMarkdownFlashcardNotes.md

 __*Feature: Bibilographic references are not displayed in-browser on github*__

 # How do you link to a Github Issue or Pull request in markdown?
-*other than using the RAW URL, this can also be done by using the relative github issue/pullrequest url format in the paranthetical link definition using standard markdown link syntax*
+*in addition to using the issue's RAW URL, this can also be done by using the relative github issue/pullrequest url format in the paranthetical link definition using standard markdown link syntax*

 ```markdown
 # Anywhere on github: